whileseated/whileseated.github.io/2016_Can-I-interrogate-this-photograph-Can-I-hold-it-here-in-front-of-me-arrested.md

 # Can I interrogate this photograph?
 Can I hold it here in front of me, arrested?

-{% include image.html href="" url="https://cdn-images-1.medium.com/max/2000/1*zj2226j4qTF_xRKRVPnRaA.jpeg" description="(Jonathan Bachman / Reuters)" %}
+{% include image.html url="https://cdn-images-1.medium.com/max/2000/1*zj2226j4qTF_xRKRVPnRaA.jpeg" description="(Jonathan Bachman / Reuters)" %}

 This photograph by photojournalist [Jonathan Bachman](http://www.jonathanbachmanphotography.com/portfolio) from Baton Rouge is a few days old.
 It’s a difficult photo of a moment in American history that you won’t soon forget.